2025 Working Lineup

 Vellany Pierce

-Indy Officinalis
+Indy Srinath

-Indy Officinalis is a forager, educator, urban farmer, and steward of both her environment and her community.
+Indy Srinath is a forager, educator, urban farmer, and steward of both her environment and her community.
 She is currently transforming a small plot of land in Los Angeles to create a mutual aid model demonstration farm.
 Her work is centered around the amplification of black and brown communities and food insecure regions.
 She is the host of NatGeo's TV Series "Farm Dreams" featured on Disney and Hulu.

 Chef Jonny Black